 “We are proud to be playing such an important role on this pioneering project,” says David Rich, vice president of Rich & Associates.
 “From day one, Ford challenged our team to create a facility that’s more than just a parking garage.
 Through their vision, and the expertise of the entire design group, we are creating a mobility hub that will serve as a model for cities and private owners across the globe.”

 The parking hub will connect the site buildings and serve as an entry-point to visitors.
-Other members of the Bagley Parking Hub’s design team include the architectural and planning firm Rossetti in Detroit, Strategic Energy Solutions in Berkley, and Giffels Webster in Birmingham.
+Other members of the Bagley Parking Hub’s design team include the architectural and planning firm Rossetti in Detroit, Strategic Energy Solutions in Berkley, and Giffels Webster in Detroit.

 Michigan Central Station is currently in the middle of phase two of the restoration, the most labor-intensive part of the project focused on fixing the steel structure and repairing eight acres of masonry.
 Ford is still on track to complete the station by the end of 2022.